-Read our easy-to-understand 2019 Cura tutorial to explore the hidden features of the Cura 3D slicer software - that’s where the fun really starts!
+Read our easy-to-follow in-depth Cura tutorial to explore the hidden features and settings of the Cura slicer software - that’s where the fun really starts!

 Cura 3D is the friendly face of slicing software, so much so that many users don’t even realize what it’s doing.
 Just load the model, select the quality and hit print.
 It’s as easy as traditional 2D printing.

 Essentially that’s all Cura is — print software — a way to get a digital file from your computer to the 3D printer in a format that the 3D printing hardware understands.

 Cura is not only free for you to download, it is also open source.
 It is the gold standard of 3D slicers worldwide.
 If you compare Cura to other 3D slicing software, it all seems very simple, with limited options and adjustments.
 But Cura’s more complex settings are there if you need them; it’s just been designed very neatly and user-friendly.

 Cura is maintained by 3D printer manufacturer Ultimaker and – as we know from their hardware – they’re perfectionists.
 Hidden (but not too deeply) in the Cura software are almost all those settings and options that you can find in the majority of other slicing software.
 So if you are one of those people who like to tinker with the 3D printer settings, you can.